-- The Short Rural worst performing feeder list consists of 54 feeders.
-From the total of 54 feeders 49 met the worst performing distribution SAIDI criteria and 12 the SAIFI criteria, with 7 feeders meeting both criteria.
-Five of the feeders are single customer feeders - Twenty-six Short Rural feeders identified under the SAIDI criteria have improved their performance from the previous year.
+• The Short Rural worst performing feeder list consists of 42 feeders.
+From the total of 42 feeders 31 met only the worst performing distribution SAIDI criteria, four only met the SAIFI criteria and seven met both the SAIDI and SAIFI criteria.

-A full report on Energex's worst performing distribution feeders based on 2019-20 performance is available in Appendix G.
+A full report on Energex's worst performing distribution feeders based on 2020-21 performance is available in Appendix F.